GoldenMaximo/GoldenMaximo/README.md

 <p>I like to solve difficult problems and flex logic like it's a muscle.
 No pain no gain.</p>

-<p>I have the goal of going far and beyond all my peers in the technical level, for that, I commit myself to make at least one git commit on my personal GitHub every single day.
-I watch tutorials every day.
-Code every day.
-Work on personal projects every day.
-I plan to leap years ahead of what would usually take me years of working a normal job to get there.
-Simply through perseverance in my studies.</p>

 <h3>
     I'm currently working on:
 </h3>